 Who we are

 Kempton Steam Museum is an independent museum governed by the Kempton Great Engines Trust.
 The trust, a registered Charity, was formed in 1995 with the aim to preserve the historic steam pumping engines at Kempton Park Pumping Station and make them accessible to the public.
-All restoration work and the running of the museum is undertaken entirely by a team of unpaid volunteers.
+All restoration work and the running of the museum is undertaken entirely by a team of volunteers.
 Our activities have been made possible through Thames Water giving us access under a 99 year lease.
 The Trust is a registered Charity (No. 1048936), and the museum building a Scheduled Monument (No. 153).

 What we do

 Restoration and day-to-day operation of the museum is undertaken by volunteers.
 Since 1995, volunteers have successfully returned the ‘Sir William Prescott’ triple-expansion engine to steam and showcase it to the public on several steaming weekends per year.

 Recent achievements include the motorisation of one of our two steam turbines to demonstrate the inner mechanisms.
 Working parties continue to perform restoration projects to ensure the museum’s unique collection is safe for future generations to enjoy.

-The museum is operated entirely by a team of volunteers, and is open from March to November offering special events throughout the year.
+The museum is open from March to November offering special events throughout the year.